thomas-crane/stack_vm/readme.md

 | `free`   | None        | `addr = pop()`, free the memory at `addr`.                                                       |
 | `read`   | None        | `addr = pop()`, dereference `addr` and put the value onto the stack.                             |
 | `write`  | None        | `value = pop(), addr = pop()`, set the value pointed to by `addr` to `value`.                    |

+## Acknowledgements

+This project is largely inspired by Alexey Kutepov's (better known as tsoding) [bm](https://github.com/tsoding/bm) project.